Petrovi430/Sweater/README.md

-# sweater
+# Sweater
-Spring Boot learning
+Sweater is Spring Boot Application for learning.
+This application is a simple clone of Twitter.